-This book establishes an accurate historical record of the WikiLeaks publishing organisation, established by Julian Assange in 2006.
-It also exposes the relentless global campaign to destroy WikiLeaks and Assange by any means possible, including financial bullying, media lies, judicial abuse of due process, intrusive surveillance, and state-sponsored disinformation campaigns.
+This book establishes an accurate historical record of the WikiLeaks publishing organisation, established by Julian Assange in 2006, and the numerous releases of confidential information that they revealed to the public.
+It also exposes the relentless global campaign to destroy WikiLeaks and Assange by any means possible, including financial bullying, media lies, judicial abuse of due process, intrusive surveillance, CIA assassination plots, and state-sponsored disinformation campaigns.

-Meanwhile opportunists have turned a tidy profit from widely publicised but error-filled books and movies about WikiLeaks, with media partners amplifying their errors and distortions.
+As online data replaces printed sources of truth, our true histories have become ever more susceptible to malicious revisionism, particularly with regard to WikiLeaks.
+Opportunists have turned a tidy profit from widely publicised but error-filled books and movies about WikiLeaks.
+Former media partners have deliberately spread smears and lies.
 Networks of social media trolls, many with links to political parties or spy agencies, have spread minsinformation via co-ordinated PsyOps (psychological operations) campaigns.
-The Wikipedia pages for WikiLeaks and its founder Julian Assange have been particularly unreliable for many years, with ideologically motivated editors shutting out those who try to correct the record.
+The Wikipedia pages for WikiLeaks and its founder Julian Assange have been particularly unreliable for many years, with teams of ideologically motivated editors working full time to shut out those of us who have tried to correct the record.

 Faced with such a barrage of misinformation, WikiLeaks has carried on publishing and let their work speak for itself.
-With over 10 million documents published in their first ten years, they have maintained a record of verifiable information no other major media organisation can match.
+With over 10 million documents published in their first ten years, they have maintained a record for 100% verified information, an achievement no other major media organisation can match.
 Julian Assange and other WikiLeaks staff and supporters have also published books about Google, the Cypherpunks movement, and other aligned topics.
+Dozens of books about WikiLeaks have been written by others.
 But there has never been a concerted effort to document the true history of WikiLeaks itself.
 This book seeks to fill that gap.

-In writing this book, considerable effort has been expended in trying to divine the truth where multiple contradictory versions of events exist.
-It is important to understand the reasons behind such conflicting stories:
+In writing this book, considerable effort has been expended in trying to expose the truth where multiple contradictory versions of events have existed.
+It is important to understand the reasons behind such conflicting narratives: